In this blog we are going to discuss email spoofing, and how can the organization prevent this attack.

 - p: Define your base64 encoded public key

-- k: provide the list of algorithms that can be used to decode DKIM signature (mostly use rsa algorithm)
+- k: provide the list of algorithms that can be used to decode DKIM signature (mostly use RSA algorithm)

 Add DMARC (Domain-based Message Authentication, Reporting, and Conformance) record: